 "I'm glad I was, too," I said, hugging him back.

 "Congrats, Uncle String; and Aunt Cait," Le said, grinning.
 "Now, it's official—finally."
 I had to bite my lip to keep from saying anything—but I was marveling yet again at how happy String was, now that he'd found a woman to share his life with.
-His soulmate, as far as I'm concerned, I said to myself, then brought myself back to the present when I heard Cait say something.
+His soulmate, as far as I'm concerned, I thought, then brought myself back to the present when I heard Cait say something.

 "Yeah, Half-Pint," Cait said, hugging him.
 "Now, I'm officially your Aunt Cait."